 - In summary, a silicone heel cup in the shoe for all weight bearing helps to speed recovery.
 Custom orthotics can also help with a heel spur.

 - Caused by inflammation or degeneration of fascia of the longitudinal arch where it attaches to the bottom of the heel.

-- Tendency is to become chronic in nature if it is not addressed initially.
+- Tendency is to become chronic in nature without treatment.

 - Athletes with high arches need to stretch the fascia by pulling the toes up towards the shin.